How can a company use my data?

 In normal circumstances you can expect them to stop contacting you by email within 28 days of receiving your notice, and post to stop within two months.

-A Section 7 Subject Access Request gives you the right to request information about the personal data that an organisation holds about you.
+An Article 15 subject access request also known as a SAR gives you the right to request information about the personal data that an organisation holds about you.

 A subject access request allows you to find out what data an organisation has about you and how they use it.